proxypoke/quickswitch-for-i3/README.md

 Dependencies
 ------------
 i3-quickswitch requires dmenu (which you likely already have installed), and i3-py, which you can install with `pip install i3-py`.

+i3-quickswitch was tested in Python 2.7.3 and 3.2.3.